-The examination for the first semester of World History I consists of 64 questions, of which 46 are multiple choice, 14 are fill-in-the-blank, and the rest are short answer.
 The exam is based on the Texas Essential Knowledge and Skills (TEKS) for this subject.
-The full list of TEKS is included in this document (it is also available online at the Texas Education Agency website, http://www.tea.state.tx.us/).
+The full list of TEKS is included in this document (it is also available online at the Texas Education Agency website).
 The TEKS outline specific topics covered in the exam, as well as more general areas of knowledge and levels of critical thinking.
 Use the TEKS to focus your study in preparation for the exam.
+TEKS covered in this semester are indicated by a checkmark; the exam will focus on the checkmarked TEKS, but may touch on any of the full list.